tomabroad/gdict/README.md

 ## Download
 1. Visit [https://github.com/tomabroad/gdict](https://github.com/tomabroad/gdict)
 2. Click ZIP button to download the archive file
-3. Unzip the downloaded file and place it anywhere on the local drive
+3. Unzip the downloaded file on the local drive

 ## Setup
-1. Visit chrome://extensions in your browser (or open up the Chrome menu by clicking the icon to the far right of the Omnibox and select Extensions under the Tools menu to get to the same place).
+1. Visit [chrome://extensions](chrome://extensions) in your browser (or open up the Chrome menu by clicking the icon to the far right of the Omnibox and select Extensions under the Tools menu to get to the same place).
 2. Ensure that the Developer mode checkbox in the top right-hand corner is checked.
 3. Click Load unpacked extension… to pop up a file-selection dialog.
 4. Navigate to the directory in which your extension files live, and select it.